Aquarium and Airbnb in Brighton

 Brighton has an aquarium close by the Brighton Pier.
 The aquarium is owned and operated by Sealife.
 It is a good option for families with small children and if it is a wet, windy or cold day.
 I have visited it a couple of times and found it interesting, even as an adult.
 It’s 1 of the few original Victorian aquariums still around, so for that reason alone, it’s worth a look.

-We use Airbnb when we are travelling and are hosts in Brighton when we are at home.
-I can recommend it as an option for travelling to keep your costs down and the opportunity to interact with locals as well as stay in some great places.
+We use Airbnb when we are traveling and are hosts in Brighton when we are at home.
+I can recommend it as an option for traveling to keep your costs down and the opportunity to interact with locals as well as stay in some great places.
 We have stayed on a canal boat in Amsterdam, a farm in Tasmania and apartments in Edinburgh and Canada.

 Also, we have a special offer where you can win a 2 day stay for one person in our Airbnb listing, click here to enter. (offer runs from February 14th to 27th, 2016)

 Brighton has the oldest operating aquarium in the world.
 There are around 3,500 marine creatures at the aquarium.
 There are feeding demonstrations all day and lots of interactive options for children and adults.